This post is a comprehensive guide on which is perhaps the right solution for you: Angular vs React vs Vue.

 When it comes to Angular vs React, Facebook has stated that stability is of utmost importance to them, as huge companies like Twitter and Airbnb use React.
 Upgrades through versions are generally the easiest in React, with scripts such as react-codemod helping you to migrate.

-In the Migration section of the FAQ, Vue mentions that much is the same between Vue 2 and Vue 3 while 90% of the API is the same if you are migrating from 1.x to 2.
+In the Migration section of the Vue 3 docs, Vue mentions that much is the same between Vue 2 and Vue 3 while 90% of the API is the same if you are migrating from 1.x to 2.
 There is a Vue 2 to Vue 1 migration helper tool that works on the console to assess the status of your app.